alexrudall/rails-ai-book/src/app/docs/chattable/page.md

 ## User Interface [Optional]

 That's the integration complete!
-The rest of this guide is optional and dependent on your app - it just represents one simple way to build a user interface for AI::Engine Chat.
+The rest of this guide is optional and dependent on your app - it just represents 1 simple way to build a user interface for AI::Engine Chat.

 ### Gemfile